 To say that Joe grew up in a musical household is an understatement.
 His father, Julius Bloom, was director of Carnegie Hall for nearly two decades, exposing Joe to the most legendary musicians of the last century.
-Because of his background, he embodies a unique understanding of the deepest traditions of Western Classical Music.
+Because of his background, he embodied a unique understanding of the deepest traditions of Western Classical Music.

-His background, his own pianistic gifts, and a lifetime of teaching, performing, and accumulating tens of thousands of pages of notes on piano technique and musicality has made Joe a true virtuoso as a teacher and pianist.
+His background, his own pianistic gifts, and a lifetime of teaching, performing, and accumulating tens of thousands of pages of notes on piano technique and musicality made Joe a true virtuoso as a teacher and pianist.

 “A first rate pianist” (The New York Times)

 “A truly cultured and sensitive artist” (Henryk Szeryng, violinist)

 “One of the most sensitive, accomplished and musical artists I’ve ever worked with” (Erick Friedman, violinist)

 “A musician and pianist of extraordinary gifts” (Kenneth Schermerhorn, conductor)